 Creating sustainable and comfortable places to live and work

 The Sustainable Buildings SEPP brings changes that will ensure the buildings we live and work in are more comfortable places to be.
-With the introduction of thermal performance measures our buildings will be cooler in summer and warmer in winter.
+Thermal performance measures ensure our buildings will be cooler in summer and warmer in winter.
 This will also make our homes and offices cheaper to run.

 These changes have great benefit for our planet as well.
 The policy will result in around 2.6 million tonnes of avoided greenhouse gas emissions over the next 10 years.
 This is equivalent to planting over 8 million trees or running 54 wind turbines for 10 years.